GoogleChrome/kino/README.md

     npm install

+Build the assets:

+    npm run build

+**Note**: This project uses Rollup to build the JavaScript assets.
+No transpilation is currently being done, the tooling exists mainly to resolve ES Modules in the Service Worker.

+You can also have Rollup watch for changes in the `/src` directory and rebuild them on the fly.

+Watch and build the assets:

+    npm run watch

-Start the Firebase emulator:
+Finally, start the Firebase emulator:

     npm start

-## Build process

-Project uses Rollup to build the main application JS file and the Service Worker file.
-No transpilation is done, the tooling exists mostly just to resolve ES Modules in the Service Worker context.
-Usage:

-* `npm run build`: Build the `/public/js/index.js` and `/public/sw.js` files.
-* `npm run watch`: Watch for changes to files in `/src` and rebuild files as necessary on the fly.